 Box-office returns for Moore's first two 007 installments were respectable, but they weren't the massive blockbusters the producers had hoped for, so they took a few years off to plan 007's next move.
 When it came time to shoot Moore's third adventure, 1977's The Spy Who Loved Me, the motto must have been "go big, or go home," because The Spy Who Loved Me was the biggest, most elaborate Bond production in a decade.
 The gamble paid off handsomely, as The Spy Who Loved Me became one of the highest grossing films in the series.

 When a pair of nuclear submarines (one British, one Russian) mysteriously disappear without a trace, the KGB and M.I.6 must pool their resources to get to the bottom of the mystery.
-Bond is partnered with a lovely Russian counterpart (Barbara Bach, who can't act but has absolutely stellar cleavage) and their investigation takes them from Cairo to the bottom of the ocean, where they uncover the plot of the insane multi-billionaire Stromberg, who plans to use nuclear missiles from the stolen subs to trigger World War III, after which he and his private army will "start all over again" in his private underwater city.
-We meet Richard Kiel's "Jaws" in this film as one of Stromberg's hired goons (he would make a return engagement in "Moonraker"), plus we see one of 007's coolest gadgets EVER - the Lotus automobile that converts to a submarine!!
+Bond is partnered with a lovely Russian counterpart (Barbara Bach, who can't act but has absolutely stellar cleavage) and their investigation takes them from Cairo to the bottom of the ocean, where insane multi-billionaire Stromberg plans to use the nuclear missiles from the stolen subs to trigger World War III.
+We meet Richard Kiel's "Jaws" in this film as one of Stromberg's hired goons (who quickly became a fan favorite, so the character made a return engagement in Moonraker), plus we see one of 007's coolest gadgets EVER - the Lotus automobile that converts to a submarine!!

 The Spy Who Loved Me has held up very well, it's tons of action-packed fun and is tied with Moonraker in my book as Roger's finest turn as Bond.
 Eye candy is provided by the aforementioned Bach, and onetime Hammer Horror babe Caroline Munro, who plays Stromberg's bikini clad helicopter pilot.
 Caroline would later turn up in one of my all time favorite B-Movies, the Italian Star Wars ripoff Star Crash.